Fusion-Lightguns/Fusion-Phaser/README.md

      - Removable Foregrip and attachments .

 # How far along is this project ?

-Updated 12/7/22
+Update 12/2/22

      - Named Fusion Phasers

      - Purchased a DIY kit to reverse engineer and learn.

-     - Decided to use a Pi Pico as "brains"

      - Finished 3D design of sides of Lightgun